Spelthorne College

-Spelthorne College was a single-campus sixth form college on Church Road, Ashford, Surrey, England.
-It was formed in 1975 as a successor to Ashford Sixth Form College and Sunbury Sixth Form College.
-Its campus was founded in 1911 as Ashford County Grammar School, which became a sixth form college in 1975.
-In 2007 Spelthorne College merged with Brooklands College in Weybridge.
+Spelthorne College was a sixth form college on Church Road, the main street of Ashford, Surrey/Middlesex, England.
+Spelthorne College began in 1975 as the successor to both Ashford and Sunbury Sixth Form Colleges.
+Its main building and its teaching of 16-18 year-old students date to 1911 as Ashford County Grammar School, a time of rapid expansion of the town.
+The school within a few years had a sixth form and changed after other schools were built to become a dedicated, sixth form college in 1975 at the same time as recently built Ashford High/Thomas Knyvett School on the north-west side of town expanded.
+In 2007 it merged for nine years with Brooklands College with several buildings continuing, for teaching, until 2016 when they were demolished.
+It taught several notable alumni and nearest further education destinations, where sought, included Kingston or Isleworth Polytechnics, Reading, Royal Holloway University College or Brunel Universities.

 Former school

 Middlesex County Council founded the school in 1911 as Ashford County Grammar School, funded by the combined county and district local rates collected by Staines Rural District Council (RDC).
 It taught children of secondary school age from 11 to 18.

-In 1965 Middlesex County Council was dissolved and Ashford was made part of Surrey.
-The school continued as a grammar school until 1975 when Surrey County Council made it into Ashford Sixth Form College.
-In 1974 Staines RDC was dissolved and its area became part of the new Spelthorne Borough Council (SBC).
-In 1975 the college absorbed pupils and staff from Sunbury Sixth Form College and was renamed Spelthorne College.
+In 1965 its county council was dissolved and Ashford was made part of Surrey though not in the Royal Mail regime of "postal counties" that was in place until 1995.
+In 1974 Staines RDC was dissolved with others in favour of new entity: Spelthorne Borough Council.
+The school with sixth form continued until 1975 when Surrey County Council, investing in the school now known as Thomas Knyvett College on the north-west side of the town made it into Ashford Sixth Form College.
+In the same year the college absorbed pupils and staff from Sunbury Sixth Form College and was renamed Spelthorne College.

 Spelthorne College's archive is lodged with Spelthorne Museum.

 The "V for Victory" tiled into the roof of the original building (top), and replicated on the new development (bottom).

 Merger

-As the college provided education in England and Wales to children more than 16 years old, in 1992 its funding passed to the Further Education Funding Council for England, later replaced by the Learning and Skills Council.
+As the college provided education to young people of 16 years old or more, in 1992 its funding passed to the Further Education Funding Council for England, later replaced by the Learning and Skills Council.
 The college performed well in external reviews, for instance gaining 23–24 points in the Quality Assurance Agency for Higher Education's (QAA) review of its higher education provision in business studies.